 The configuration of HeartBeat Control Plugin:

-- If I guess, your site regularly contributes more than 1 user.
-So, I suggest selecting Allow Only on Post Edit Page location to disable the plugin.
+If I guess, your site regularly contributes more than 1 user then, I suggest selecting Allow heartbeat on Post Editor.

 - Now, search for the plugin that uses Heartbeat API.

 To do so, Go to the GTMetrix site and analyze your website.
 Then, go to the Waterfall tab and examine which file is taking a long time to connect and respond.
 Now, scroll down and see if there is an entry for admin-ajax.php.
 If yes, expand it and navigate to the Post tab to find the plugin.